Homo: Names and taxonomy

 Evolutionary tree chart emphasizing the subfamily Homininae and the tribe Hominini.
 After diverging from the line to Ponginae, the early Homininae split into the tribes Hominini and Gorillini.
 The early Hominini split further, separating the line to Homo from the lineage of Pan.
 Currently, tribe Hominini designates the subtribes Hominina, containing genus Homo; Panina, genus Pan; and Australopithecina, with several extinct genera—the subtribes are not labelled on this chart.

 The Latin noun homō (genitive hominis) means "human being" or "man" in the generic sense of "human being, mankind".
 (Note: The word "human" itself is from Latin humanus, an adjective formed on the root of homo, thought to derive from a Proto-Indo-European word for "earth" reconstructed as dʰǵʰem-.)
 The binomial name Homo sapiens was coined by Carl Linnaeus (1758).
 (Note: In 1959, Carl Linnaeus was designated as the lectotype for Homo sapiens, which means that following the nomenclatural rules, Homo sapiens was validly defined as the animal species to which Linnaeus belonged.)
 Names for other species of the genus were introduced from the second half of the 19th century (H. neanderthalensis 1864, H. erectus 1892).

 The genus Homo has not been strictly defined, even today.
 Since the early human fossil record began to slowly emerge from the earth, the boundaries and definitions of the genus have been poorly defined and constantly in flux.
-Because there was no reason to think it would ever have any additional members, Carl Linnaeus did not even bother to define Homo when he first created it for humans in the 18th century.
+Because there was no reason to think it would ever have any additional members, Carl Linnaeus did not define Homo when he first created it for humans in the 18th century.
 The discovery of Neanderthal brought the first addition.

 The genus Homo was given its taxonomic name to suggest that its member species can be classified as human.
 And, over the decades of the 20th century, fossil finds of pre-human and early human species from late Miocene and early Pliocene times produced a rich mix for debating classifications.
 There is continuing debate on delineating Homo from Australopithecus—or, indeed, delineating Homo from Pan.
 Even so, classifying the fossils of Homo coincides with evidence of: (1) competent human bipedalism in Homo habilis inherited from the earlier Australopithecus of more than four million years ago, as demonstrated by the Laetoli footprints; and (2) human tool culture having begun by 2.5 million years ago to 3 million years ago.